 All cavity barriers should be tightly fitted to rigid construction.
-Where this is not possible as in the case of a junction with slates, tiles, corrugated sheeting or similar materials, the junction should be fire stopped.
-See clause 2.2.10 for additional guidance on junctions and clause 2.2.9 for additional guidance on fire stopping materials.
+Where this is not possible as in the case of a junction with tiles, corrugated sheeting or other forms of construction containing a cavity, the fire performance of the junction should be maintained.
+The guidance to standard 2.2 including fire barriers and fire stopping may be used to satisfy standard 2.4.